barghouthi/blog/_posts/2019-07-15-smt-probability.md

 ## Classical verification

-To ground things, I will start with a classical (non-probabilistic) verification problem and encode it as a formula first-order.
+To ground things, I will start with a classical (non-probabilistic) verification problem and encode it as a formula in first-order logic.
 Take this program:

 ```python